 - First, when available, DBHDD utilizes data on the full population under study (e.g., all individuals who received services within a given period such as calendar or fiscal year). - Second, if some individuals within the full population have missing data for variables being used for analysis, DBHDD considers widely-accepted procedures to address missing data.
-For example, individuals with missing data typically are excluded from analysis using listwise deletion,3 resulting in a subset of the full population.
-DBHDD may consider other theoreticallysound methods and procedures to understand or address missing data.4 - Third, in some cases, DBHDD utilizes some form of random sampling5 (e.g., a random subset of providers or events that occurred).
+For example, individuals with missing data typically are excluded from analysis using listwise deletion,4 resulting in a subset of the full population.
+DBHDD may consider other theoretically-sound methods and procedures to understand or address missing data.5 - Third, in some cases, DBHDD utilizes some form of random sampling6 (e.g., a random subset of providers or events that occurred).
 For this approach to be valid, one must be able to define the entire population from which it is being drawn, and each unit (e.g., individual, situation, etc.) must have an equal chance of being included in the sample.
 This method is unbiased, and the resulting sample is representative of the full population under study. - Fourth, DBHDD also occasionally makes use of purposive sampling, a non-probability sampling method.
 This method is typically reserved for specific instances (e.g., identifying when a situation occurred, selecting specific cases, identifying specific errors, etc.).
-Purposive sampling is a selective, non-probabilistic method, and purposive sampling is not representative of the full population under study; therefore, findings or results based on purposive sampling are not generalizable to the full population, rather only to the cases from which data were sampled. - Fifth, a goal of inferential statistics is to make inferences about the population based on a sample smaller than the population.
-DBHDD considers sample sizes carefully and analytically to create empirical samples large enough to have sufficient statistical power to detect associations or differences and allow valid inferences to be drawn from and generalized about the population being studied.
+Purposive sampling is a selective, non-probabilistic method, and purposive sampling is not representative of the full population under study; therefore, findings or

-3 Listwise deletion is a method for handling missing data, whereby an entire record is excluded from analysis if any single value is missing.
+4 Listwise deletion is a method for handling missing data, whereby an entire record is excluded from analysis if any single value is missing.

-4 Sensitivity analyses are conducted to evaluate the pattern of missing data, wherein missing data are determined to be either missing completely at random (MCAR) or missing at random (MAR).
+5 Sensitivity analyses are conducted to evaluate the pattern of missing data, wherein missing data are determined to be either missing completely at random (MCAR) or missing at random (MAR).
 Data are determined to be MCAR when the probability of missing data on a variable is unrelated to any other measured variable and is unrelated to the variable with missing values itself.
 Data are determined to be MAR when the missingness can be explained by variables that do not contain missing values.

-5 The leading component of simple random sampling is that every case (e.g., individuals or providers) has the same probability of being selected for inclusion in analysis.
+6 The leading component of simple random sampling is that every case (e.g., individuals or providers) has the same probability of being selected for inclusion in analysis.